mwinche/each-version/README.md

 ## Configuration

 CLI usage requires a `.each.json` file to be available.
 It must be an array of environments.
-All enviroment must contain all the same dependencies.
+All enviroments must contain all the same dependencies.
 An environment has three properties:

 ```json